 reflects strategies and goals outlined in the district's Continuous Improvement Plan.

 The performance criteria of the assessment system shall be clear and be communicated to teachers, administrators, to students and their parents or legal guardians, and other community members in their home language(s), and in an accessible format.
 Students and parents shall be informed at least annually regarding progress toward achieving the standards.
-This includes accommodating linguistic diversity and providing information in students' native home language(s) and or otherwise in an accessible formats.
+This communication includes accommodating linguistic diversity and providing information in students' native home language(s) and or otherwise in an accessible formats.

 Implementation and support by the Agency will be determined by the Secretary.